Keʻelikōlani: Early life

-Maternal ancestry
+Maternal lineage

-Kalani Pauahi, was the daughter of Pauli Kaōleiokū and Keouawahine.
-Kaōleiokū was one of the three sons of Kānekapōlei that rebeled against their half brother Kīwalaʻō and their uncle Kamehameha I when their father Kalaniʻōpuʻu died and left them no lands.
-The other two brothers were: Keōua Kūʻahuʻula who started the rebellion and Keōua Peʻeʻale who was speared to death.
-It was said that Kalani Pauahi was Kamehameha I's granddaughter through her father Kaōleiokū however, in 1935 the Hawaiian Historical Society published their Forty-Third Annual Report (for 1934) with an article by archaeologist, John F.G.
-Stokes entitled; "Kaoleioku, Paternity and Biographical Sketch", that Stokes believed, if correct, demonstrated that Pauli Kaōleiokū was not a son of Kamehameha l.
+Kalani Pauahi was the daughter of Pauli Kaōleiokū and Keouawahine.
+Kaōleiokū was one of the three sons of Kānekapōlei who rebelled against their half brother Kīwalaʻō and their uncle Kamehameha I when their father Kalaniʻōpuʻu died and left them no lands.
+The other two brothers were Keōua Kūʻahuʻula who started the rebellion and Keōua Peʻeʻale, who was speared to death.
+It was said that Kalani Pauahi was Kamehameha I's granddaughter through her father Kaōleiokū However, in 1935 the Hawaiian Historical Society published their Forty-Third Annual Report with an article by archaeologist John F. G. Stokes "Kaoleioku, Paternity and Biographical Sketch", in which Stokes claimed that Pauli Kaōleiokū was not a son of Kamehameha l.

 Kalani Pauahi's mother Keouawahine was a daughter of Kauhiwawaeono, whose parents were Kekauhiwamoku and Haalou.
 Haalou was a daughter of Haae-a-Mahi who was also the father of Kamehameha I's mother Kekuʻiapoiwa II.

 Kalani Pauahi died from complications due to child birth.
-While many sources and writers differ on the date and reason, Francisco de Paula Marín had noted in his journal in 1826 the specific day Kalani Puahi died; "17 June.
+While many sources and writers differ on the date and reason, Francisco de Paula Marín noted in his journal in 1826 the day Kalani Puahi died; "17 June.
 Today died one of the Queens Craypaguaji (Kalanipauahi i.e., Pauahi)".
 Some years later John Papa ʻĪʻī wrote; "The mother died in childbirth on June 17, 1826", a date that anthropologist Alexander Spoehr agrees with.
-However professor in Ethnic Studies at the University of Hawaii at Mānoa, Noel Kent, gives the date of Keʻelikōlani's birth as February 9, 1826, a four-month difference.
+However professor Noel Kent gave the date of Keʻelikōlani's birth as February 9, 1826, a four-month difference.
 According to Kristin Zambucka author of: "The High Chiefess, Ruth Keelikolani" this was a date Keʻelikōlani supposedly celebrated herself.
-Professor Seth Archer in his 2018 publication; "Sharks upon the Land: Colonialism, Indigenous Health, and Culture in Hawai'i" lists Pauahi among those that died of a whooping cough outbreak.
+Professor Seth Archer in his 2018 publication; "Sharks upon the Land: Colonialism, Indigenous Health, and Culture in Hawai'i" lists Pauahi among those who died of a whooping cough outbreak.

-Paternital ancestry
+Paternal ancestry

-Keʻelikōlani's genealogy has always been controversial and disputed as late as 1919.
+Keʻelikōlani's genealogy was disputed as late as 1919.
 She is sometimes considered to be of poʻolua ancestry, a child of two fathers.